Regression Discontinuity Design with Spillovers: Econometric Framework

 \item The total treatment effect at $z = 0$ is

 \end{itemize} \end{definition}

-The direct treatment effect on a given agent is the effect of treatment on their outcomes, keeping the treatment assignment of all other agents unchanged.
-In principle, there is a direct treatment effect for each treatment assignment function $d$.
-In the RDD setting, it is natural to focus on agent at the cut-off, $z = 0$, and take $d(z) = \mathbf{1}\{z \geq 0\}$.
-Note that given Assumption \ref{assump-model}, agents experience the same amount of spillovers in both potential outcomes.
-They therefore cancel out so that $\tau_d = m^+(0) - m^-(0)$.
-In this model, direct treatment effect is therefore equal to local average treatment effect (local to the $z = 0$) in the standard set up with no spillovers.
+The direct treatment effect on a given agent is the effect of treatment on their outcomes, keeping the treatment assignment of all other agents unchanged at some $d$.
+This parameter is useful for thinking about selective rollout of some policy, under which it is plausible to consider only the direct treatment effect, treating the spillovers as fixed.
+Here, we abuse notation in using $d$ to refer to two different treatment assign functions, although they are identical on $\mathcal{Z} \setminus {0}$.
+In principle, direct treatment effect depends on $d$.
+In RDD, it is natural to focus on: \begin{definition}[RDD Treatment Assignment] $ d(z) = \mathbf{1}\left\{z\geq 0\right\}.$ \end{definition}

+The above treatment assignment function is the natural reference point for evaluating direct treatment effects in RDD.
+However, under Assumption \ref{assump-model}, the agent at $z = 0$ experiences the same spillover whether or not they are treated for two reasons.
+Firstly, $\delta(z)$ and $\gamma(z)$ are assumed to be the same regardless of treatment status.
+Secondly, the agent $z = 0$ is infinitesimal, so that changing their treatment status does not affect $\mu_d(z)$ or $\nu_d(z)$ for any $z \in \mathcal{Z}$.
+Implicitly, this is a model involving dense network asymptotics.
+The result of these two factors is that $\tau_\text{DIR} = m^+(0) - m^-(0)$ regardless of $d$.
+Additionally, $\tau_\text{DIR}$ is equal to local average treatment effect in the standard setting with no spillovers.

-With some abuse of notation, we will use $d$ to denote the treatment assignment both when $z=0$ is treated and when it is not.
-Note that changing the treatment status at $z=0$ does not change $\mu_d(z)$ or $\nu_d(z)$ for any $z \in \mathcal{Z}$ since it is an infinitesimal change.
-In other words, a single agent does not exert any spillover on other agents.
-Direct treatment effects are therefore easy to define in that we can change the treatment status of an individual while keeping the spillovers fixed.
+With infinitesimal agents, direct treatment effects are easy to define since we can change the treatment status of one individual but still keep spillovers fixed.
 Nonetheless, there is a coherent notion of spillovers in this model: if two treatment functions $d$ and $d'$ differ on a set of positive measure, then $\mu_d(z)$ and $\nu_d(z)$ need not be equal to $\mu_{d'}(z)$ and $\nu_{d'}(z)$.
+This point is also evident in the definition of our next parameter.